rater193/Unity3DTemplatesAndAPIs/LocalizationEngine/readme.md

 //And finally, for the editor, if you want to set the value, you can use this MyLocalization.SetKey("EXAMPLE_1", "Some Value");

+//This lets you get all your localization languages puts them into an array.
+//Example:
+//["EN", "DE"]
+string[] localizations = LocalizationUtilities.GetLocalizations();

 ```

 [x] `StreamingAssets/Data/Localization` -